Chandru-crypted/VPL-SyntxHGL/Readme.md

 	5) This is a YAML File so we have to edit that out.
 Copy the contents from our repo located under Sublime folder and paste in yours
 	6) To check out just create a simple file "main.vpl" and then see the color magic happen ✨
 	7) See the example screen shot below 😎
+	8) For more info check out this answer https://stackoverflow.com/questions/49781644/custom-syntax-in-sublime-text-3

 ![ExampleSublimeDev](Early_Example.png)

 ## Early Tries